To backup (back-up) is to make spare copies of files and store them separately to the originals.

 CD Writers/DVD Writers

 CD/DVD writers are also very easy to use.
-The software that comes with them is normally very straight forward and can create back-ups of your data in minutes.
+The software that comes with them is normally very straightforward and can create backups of your data in minutes.
+You will also find that most operating systems allow you to save a file directly to a blank CD or DVD.
+For example, in Windows this can be achieved by right-clicking on the file and selecting "send to" and then choosing your optical drive.

 External Hard Drives